kn3007427/kn3007427.github.io/notebook.md

 **In My Own Words:**
-is the things you tell the computer to do
+is when you teel to the computer to repeat something again and again.
 **Example:**
 A Bumper Sensor can be used to check whether the bumper is pressed.